Ex-BIVB, 2018 – it doesn’t include Beaujolais, but it’s a pretty image!

 A cepage whose origin was in Burgundy – hence one of the French names – Melon de Bourgogne.
 Melon happens to be best known as the grape of Muscadet today, but there are still one or two tiny plantations in Burgundy.
 There’s a little in Vézelay, and some also at the Cave de Sainte-Marie-la-Blanche, a cooperative close to Beaune.
 The resulting wine is fruity and quite dynamic.

 In form it is very similar to chardonnay – it is neither earlier nor later ripening than chardonnay – though it grows slower.
 The main difference is the grapes, those of melon are more golden at harvest time.
 Those that make some melon tell me that they can sell their melon easier than chardonnay as there’s a story behind it – and everyone has chardonnay!

 Pinot Beurot (Gris)

-It has pinkish-grayish-white, even brown fruit when very ripe, giving rise to its common ‘gris’ name.
-The grape appears to prefer cooler climates, and is very well-known as Tokay in Alsace where it ages well and makes very good late-harvest wines.
+It has pinkish-grayish-white, even brown fruit when very ripe – see right, sandwiched between bunches of pinot noir – giving rise to its common ‘gris’ name.
+The grape appears to prefer cooler climates, and was very well-known as Tokay in Alsace – they are now no longer allowed to use that Hungarian name – where it ages well and makes very good late-harvest wines.
 In most Burgundian vintages it ripens together with the pinot noir and is left included in the field blends, but in warm and dry years – like 2015 – the beurot largely did not become ripe in time for the pinot noir harvest.